 Tax Deed & Tax Lien investing is most successful following a prolonged market decline, after it has bottomed and started to appreciate.
 Investing in these instruments while the local market is still in a free fall is NOT the optimal time, nor is when the market has been in a sustained upturn for many years.

 Wholesaling & Flipping.
-In theory, this is a low risk strategy because you don’t take title.
+In theory, this is a low-risk strategy because you don’t take the title.
 Your losses are limited to your time and out of pocket expenses.
-In reality, this strategy becomes increasingly more difficult in falling markets because in weak markets, buyers disappear along with declining vales.
+In reality, this strategy becomes increasingly more difficult in falling markets because, in weak markets, buyers disappear along with declining vales.

 Click here for the full story.
 Check out this video.